caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 ### Load balancing

+Load balancing is typically used to split traffic between multiple upstreams.
+By enabling retries, it can also be used with one or more upstreams, to hold requests until a healthy upstream can be selected (e.g. to wait and mitigate errors while rebooting or redeploying an upstream).

-Load balancing is used whenever more than one upstream is defined.
-This is enabled by default, with the `random` load balancing policy.
+This is enabled by default, with the `random` policy.
+Retries are disabled by default.

 - **lb_policy** <span id="lb_policy"/> is the name of the load balancing policy, along with any options.
 Default: `random`.